ultimate-notion/ultimate-notion/docs/features.md

 - [x] search for a page by its title
 - [x] create a new page
 - [x] delete/archive and restore/unarchive a page
-- [ ] read page attributes like title, icon, etc.
+- [ ] read page attributes like title, cover, icon, etc.
-- [ ] change page attributes like title, icon, etc.
+- [ ] change page attributes like title, cover, icon, etc.
 - [ ] read page properties defined by a database schema
 - [ ] change page properties
 - [ ] navigate  pages using references of parent and children